 Tutorials and workshops through Zoom and Blackboard Collaborate Ultra

 Tune in to your tutorials live at Brisbane time to discuss content with your teachers and peers and to ask questions about the course content.
 You can also watch and re-watch the recording later on.
 Zoom sessions (replacing on-campus face-to-face workshops or student consultations) are often available or may be arranged.

 Blackboard is your go-to for course materials, assessment information, discussion boards, required readings and contact information for your teachers.
 You can access journals and tips for researching and referencing through the QUT Library.

 All classes are held during Brisbane time (AEST).
 It is important to check the times relevant to your country's time zone.

 You should aim to join your classes live, but most classes are recorded and can be accessed at a time that suits you.
 You should maintain close contact with your lecturers and tutors to seek help when required.

 It may be possible to start online from your home country even if you have been awarded advanced standing (credit for prior learning).
 You can contact your faculty student support team for advice on your individual study plan once you have accepted your offer and been admitted to QUT.
 For more information, please contact us.

 Yes.
 To improve remote access to learning resources QUT has established a dedicated VPN connection.

-If you start your study online in Semester 2, 2022 and have been granted a student visa to enter Australia and travel restrictions are lifted, you can travel to QUT and study on campus.
+If you start your study online in Semester 2, 2022 and have been granted a student visa to enter Australia, you can travel to QUT and study on campus.
 You must arrive in Australia no later than week 1 of the semester.

-Alternatively, you may choose to finish the semester online in your home country and then plan to start your study on-campus in the following semester.
+Alternatively, you may choose to finish the semester online and then plan to start your study on-campus in the following semester.